mbrukman/reimplementing-ml-papers/lenet/README.md

 Neural Network (CNN) used for character recognition, trained and tested with the [MNIST dataset](../datasets/mnist).

-See [implementation notes](notes.md) for historical implementation notes, explanation of the various implementation versions, and additional details, such as an extension of the custom Subsampling layer.
+See [Keras implementation notes](notes_keras.md) for historical implementation notes, explanation of the various implementation versions, and additional details, such as an extension of the custom Subsampling layer.

 Available implementations: